alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 Recall how we simulated $$p=1/4$$.
 The scheme reports success only on HH.
-So, if the first flip lands tails, we can halt immediately.
+So, if the first flip lands tails, we can halt immediately, since whatever way the second coin lands, we will report failure anyways.
 The revised algorithm is

-1. Flip a coin.
+- Flip a coin.
 If tails, report failure.
-2. Flip a coin.
+- Flip a coin.
 Report success on heads and failure on tails.

 This gives $$3/2$$ expected flips instead of $$2$$ flips.

-Unfortunately, this optimization doesn't work as well for some values of $$p$$.
+As another example, consider $$p = 1/5$$.
+First, plan to flip 3 coins.
-Suppose we used the current scheme for $$p = 1/5$$.
-First, divide the 8 outcomes from 3 flips into 1 success case, 4 failure cases, and 3 retry cases.
+Divide the 8 outcomes into 1 success case, 4 failure cases, and 3 retry cases.
 These can be distributed as

 - accept: HHH